 If you’re a lifelong learner who prefers formal education, enrolling in online courses may be the next step.
 In the list below, we’ve included resources on finances, e-learning, and networks for non-traditional students.
 You may also want to browse our list of best online colleges to get an idea of what to look for in an online degree program.
 Even top online business programs are available in a virtual environment, as are those in paralegal, criminal justice, nursing, education, and more.

 On the other hand, many lifelong learners take courses for the simple pleasure of acquiring new knowledge or the mental exercise of solving problems.
+They aren’t looking for a degree in English, for instance; they simply want to read.
 Check out the Education Materials section of this toolkit to learn more about free online learning opportunities.
 The section holds a list of sites that connect you to free video lectures, books, Podcasts, and courses.

 - AdultEducationPath: You’ll find a lot of guidance in pursuing education on this site that can help you choose a program, find a job, or explore distance learning.